 Nonresponse.
 The effect of nonresponse cannot be measured directly, but one indication of its potential effect is the nonresponse rate.
-For the October 2009 basic CPS, the household-level nonresponse rate was 7.9 percent.
-The person-level nonresponse rate for the Internet Use supplement was an additional 6.2 percent.
+For the October 2012 basic CPS, the household-level nonresponse rate was 9.6 percent.
+The person-level nonresponse rate for the school enrollment supplement was an additional 9.2 percent.

-Since the basic CPS nonresponse rate is a household-level rate and the Internet Use supplement nonresponse rate is a person-level rate, we cannot combine these rates to derive an overall nonresponse rate.
-Nonresponding households may have fewer persons than interviewed ones, so combining these rates may lead to an overestimate of the true overall nonresponse rate for persons for the Internet Use supplement.
+Since the basic CPS nonresponse rate is a household-level rate and the school enrollment supplement nonresponse rate is a person-level rate, we cannot combine these rates to derive an overall nonresponse rate.
+Nonresponding households may have fewer persons than interviewed ones, so combining these rates may lead to an overestimate of the true overall nonresponse rate for persons for the school enrollment supplement.

 Coverage.
 The concept of coverage in the survey sampling process is the extent to which the total population that could be selected for sample "covers" the survey's target population.
 Missed housing units and missed people within sample households create undercoverage in the CPS.
-Overall CPS undercoverage for October 2009 is estimated to be about 13 percent.
+Overall CPS undercoverage for October 2012 is estimated to be about 14 percent.
 CPS coverage varies with age, sex, and race.
 Generally, coverage is larger for females than for males and larger for non-Blacks than for Blacks.
 This differential coverage is a general problem for most household-based surveys.